appstract/laravel-tracer/README.md

 ## Basic usage

-In `app/config/tracer.php` file, if trace is set to true you see the paths of all the Blade files that are loaded into your templates.
+In `app/config/tracer.php`, if trace is set to true you see the paths of all the Blade files that are loaded into your templates.
 To remove the paths simply set trace to false.
 If your views are located at another directory you can set the correct path here.

 ### Toggle traces